ryancummings/suture/readme.md

 # Introduction
 This GUI was written in PyQt5 for use with an arduino, load sensor, and HX711 load cell amplifier.
 The arduino code is also included.

-# Hardware Requirements
+# Hardware
 - https://www.sparkfun.com/products/13879
 - https://www.sparkfun.com/products/13329